MDTCosmicLab/documentation/DAQ.md

 ### open a terminal and go to the directory

-cd /mdt/daq/PyChips/scripts
+cd /mdt/daq/GLIB_PC

-to start a run you can give the command:
+Give the following command to start a run:

 ./readData.sh runNumber

 where runNumber is an integer ( the number that will identify your run ).

-### open another terminal and go to the directory:

-cd /mdt/daq/GLIB_PC

-from there you can start the gui with:

-./startGUI
+The command will also open a GUI ( Graphical User Interface ) to setup the readout, in the GUI settings:

-in the GUI Settings, set the IP address to 192.168.1.175, hit the button "GetID"
+- set the IP address to 192.168.1.175, hit the button "GetID"

-In the Mezzanine Card configuration hit the button "Auto Detect", then "Init"
+- In the Mezzanine Card configuration hit the button "Auto Detect", then "Init"

-In the Lemo Input table set the THR1 to 1500 mV and hit the button "Set" two times (first time gives error, second time OK).
+- In the Lemo Input table set the THR1 to 1500 mV and hit the button "Set" two times (first time gives error, second time OK).

 ### to analyse the data ( also while the run is ongoing ) go to the directory: